Shaalan31/LiwiDesktop/README.md

 A desktop interface to enable users to test [LIWI](https://github.com/Shaalan31/LIWI)

+This application enables users to identify the writer of a handwritten paper from a pool of 300 writers.

 ## Screen shots
 ---
+![LOGO][logo]
+*LI Writer Identification*

 ## Requirements

-For development, you will only need Node.js and a node global package installed in your environement.
+For development, you will only need Node.js and a node global package installed in your environement, and MongoDB to store the features of the writers.

 ### Node
 - #### Node installation on Windows